nremey/dynamic-Cleaning-Schedule-in-Home-Assistant/README.md

+# Version 3 is out
+check the ReadMe there for more Info about functions, changes, Screenshots.

 # Choreboard / Cleaning Schedule (Version 2) - Overview

 This single-file web app (`index_taskboard.html`) is a task board for cleaning and household chores in Home Assistant.